 Despite some initial controversy, RFID-based student tracking systems are beginning to be utilized around the country to make student bussing safer and more effective.

-In just the last couple years, programs have been implemented in Rockford, Denver, and in cities across South Carolina.
+In just the last couple years, programs have been implemented in cities across America.
 Consistently, the reports have been positive: student tracking truly does help keep students safe, as well as giving districts numerous new ways to optimize their busing.

 In the meantime, the fears that this would somehow turn into a "Big Brother" scenario are being shown as unfounded.
 The potential for gain is great, with very little actual potential for abuse.

 While the initial system installation can require a substantial up-front outlay, this investment is quickly rewarded.

 Five Ways RFID Student Tracking Creates Better Bus Rides

 With RFID scanners on your buses, there's rarely any question as to whether a student rode a bus.
 After all, they're being recorded every time they get on or off.
 This, in turn, is transmitted instantly to your servers in the office.

 Besides the obvious benefits to your state reporting, this greatly reduces the chances of miscommunication between parents, students, and drivers.
 If a parent discovers they're unsure whether their child got on the bus, all it takes is a couple mouse-clicks to discover the truth.

 Another benefit to this tracking system is that, when it's tied to a GPS system, the computers will instantly know which students are supposed to get off at which stops.
 If a student tries to leave the bus at the wrong stop, the driver is immediately alerted so they can assess the situation.

 Generally, bus drivers are given some discretion when one child is getting off with a known friend.
 On the other hand, if a student is simply confused, a potentially dangerous mishap is avoided entirely.